letoram/arcan/README.md

    re-uses most of the same codebase and API, but uses arcan for input and output.

  * Built-in monitoring and crash-dump analysis.
-The engine can periodically serialize vital internal state to a Lua script ("crash dump") or to another version of itself periodically ("monitoring") to allow external filters and tools to be written quickly in order to track down bugs or suspicious activity.
+The engine can serialize vital internal state to a Lua script ("crash dump") or to another version of itself periodically ("monitoring") to allow external filters and tools to be written quickly in order to track down bugs or suspicious activity.